Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states 'Read-only cross-repository dependency graph lookup' and answers two clear queries: 'which repos does this repo depend on?' and 'which repos depend on this repo?'.
-This differentiates it from siblings like explore_file and find_callers.
+The description clearly states the tool's purpose: 'Read-only cross-repository dependency graph lookup' and explicitly answers the two key questions ('which repos does this repo depend on?' and 'which repos depend on this repo?').
+It distinguishes itself from sibling tools like explore_file and find_callers by focusing on repository-level dependencies.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.